Jeffersonville, Indiana: Food outlets

 Jeffersonville has a variety of restaurants along the riverfront, downtown, and other areas such as the Quartermaster Depot.
 These include small bars, restaurants, and fast food chains.
 Jeffersonville is also the birthplace of the pizza chain Papa John's Pizza.

 Kitchen Kompact

 Kitchen Kompact manufactures cabinetry in a converted portion of the Quartermaster Depot.
-The 750,000 square foot facility employs nearly 300 workers with an average tenure of 15 years.
+The 750,000 sqft facility employs nearly 300 workers with an average tenure of 15 years.
 They produce around 10,000 cabinets per shift.

 National Processing Center

 Jeffersonville is home to the United States Bureau of the Census's National Processing Center – the bureau's primary center for collecting, capturing, and delivering data.
 The facility comprises approximately one million square feet, and processes millions of forms per year.
 It also employs 1200 to more than 6000 people, making it one of southern Indiana's largest employers.

 River Ridge Commerce Center

 The River Ridge Commerce Center is an industrial zone located on the outskirts of Jeffersonville near Charlestown, Indiana.
 Built on land previously occupied by the Indiana Army Ammunition Plant, it now hosts a variety of industries.
 These include manufacturing, aerospace, automotive, food & beverage, life sciences, logistics, and more.

 Part of Jeffboat in Jeffersonville.
 Jeffboat was the largest inland shipbuilder in the U.S.